Lawson-Nash/Drupal-Project/README.md

 # Drupal-Project
-This is a repository to move Drupal source code.
+This is an example repository to display Drupal source code.